ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 .. figure:: ../../../data/how-to/hip_runtime_api/memory_management/unified_memory/um.svg

-.. _Pinned host memory can be made accessible to the device, meaning the device can read from or write to the pinned memory on the host via the PCIe bus without actually copying the memory to the device.
-This can be useful for sparse accesses, when it is not known, what regions of the memroy will be accessed by a kernel.
-This however has the disadvantage, that the memory has to be read from the host over the PCIe bus every time it is accessed (if it's not in the GPUs cache any more), as it is not stored in device memory.
-All of this however has nothing to do with unified memory.
-It doesn't even need unified virtual addressing, the host-pointer has to be specifically mapped to the device.

 Unified memory enables the access to memory located on other devices via several methods, depending on whether hardware support is available or has to be managed by the driver.